 These chocolate cookies are INTENSE.
 I should probably rename them to CHOCOLATE LOVERS COOKIE because it is such an intense burst of pure chocolate goodness.
 The texture in this cookie is a bit different than my traditional Ooey Gooey Cookie, a bit denser, but it all works out to make something pretty darn delicious.
 This is the cookie I will be making when my chocolate-obsessed friends and family visit.
 I know they will love it!

-There is no cake mix in this recipe (as in many ooey gooey recipes), but actually all made from scratch!
+There is no cake mix in this recipe (as in many ooey gooey recipes)and is all made from scratch!

 How to Freeze Butter Cookies